Radio Rewind

 Early Breakfast

 She came back to Radio 2 in 1992 presenting the weekday early morning show.
-Here, Sarah playes a wide range of records and shares stories with listeners about her 'dearly beloved' her old Aunt, the cat and the house.
+Here, Sarah played a wide range of records and shared stories with listeners about her 'dearly beloved' her old Aunt, the cat and the house.

-She picked up up the nickname 'Bunty Bagshaw' reflecting her 'jolly hockey sticks'
+She picked up the nickname 'Bunty Bagshaw' reflecting her perceived 'jolly hockey sticks' persona.

 In 1995, Kennedy received a prestigious Sony Gold Radio Award.